 - Title Drop: "It looks like the great Alicorn hunt is on, after all."

 - Too Dumb to Live: You would think Pennyworth and his goons would realize that the CMC were telling the truth, seeing that them being nobility (or having as much money as them) would be the only way they would've gotten into the Junior Gala in the first place.

 - Took a Level in Kindness: Iron Will.
-After his incident with Fluttershy, he came to realize the ideal of "strength with focus", eventually opening up a martial arts studio.
-Flutershy's brother Bishi is one of his best students.
+After his incident with Fluttershy, he came to realize the ideal of "strength with focus", eventually opening up a martial arts studio with the mottoes "You don't need to step on somepony to stand up for yourself" and "Meekness isn't weakness; it's strength that's under control".
+Fluttershy's brother Bishi is one of his best students.

-- Trickster Mentor: In spite of halting her 'cryptic mentor' tendencies with Twilight Sparkle, Celestia still tends to be enigmatic and manipulative with a few things, not the least of which includes selecting a host of male guards for Twilight and Fluttershy in hopes that they find their 'super special somepony'.
-Kinda backfires with the Wonderbolts when she fails to fully debrief them on their 'true' mission with Rainbow Dash.
+- Trickster Mentor: In spite of halting her "cryptic mentor" tendencies with Twilight Sparkle, Celestia still tends to be enigmatic and manipulative with a few things, not the least of which includes selecting a host of male guards for Twilight and Fluttershy in hopes that they find their 'super special somepony'.
+Kinda backfires with the Wonderbolts when she fails to fully brief them on their 'true' mission with Rainbow Dash.
 This is also a major factor in why Sunset Shimmer fell, as she saw Celestia much like Twilight did in the beginning of Parting Words, and hated being manipulated.

 - Underestimating Badassery: According to Celestia, Twilight toward Spike: